Smartphones. Everyone has one and most people are on the lookout for a new one at some point - but no-one ever wants to pay full price.

 Of course, the best phones on the market will often have premium prices too.
 Samsung Galaxy phones and iPhones may seem like the top choice but if you’re on a budget there are tonnes of other powerful options out there for less-than-premium prices too (see the best Chinese phones guide below, as an example).

 Chinese phones can be powerful, often with dual-SIM support, and at competitive prices.
-On the flip side, these phones may be difficult to return if there are any issues and you may need to pay import duty - depending on where you're getting them from.
-A lot of the times, Chinese phones are sold in the UK via grey-market retailers, which may need cautious navigation.
-You can see all the pros and cons in our 'Best Chinese phones' article.
+On the flip side, some may be difficult to return if there are any issues and you may need to pay import duty - depending on where you're getting them from.

-We also have a round-up of the best budget Chinese phones
+We also have a round-up of the 'Best budget Chinese phones' to consider.

 Buying a secondhand or refurbished phone is another way to score a great deal, oftentimes on premium handsets like the iPhone.
 Our colleagues over at Macworld UK have looked into the best way to buy a secondhand iPhone in this guide.

-The latest iPhone now touts dual-SIM compatibility but there are plenty of other phones that offer this feature for much less.
-Our guide on the best dual-SIM phones goes through what to look for before you go ahead and buy such a device; such as what SIM sizes are supported and if both SIMs are 4G-compatible.
+Our guide on the best dual-SIM phones goes through what to look for before you go ahead and buy such a device; such as what SIM sizes are supported and if both SIMs are 4G and/or 5G-compatible.

-Our guide also looks into the difference between dual-standby and dual-active SIM support.
+We also explain the difference between dual-standby and dual-active SIM support.
 This affects whether or not you can actively receive calls from both SIMs at the same time.

 Our article shortlists the best large-screened phones on the market right now.